na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 #
 ####Step 3.
 Compilation and finalization.
 (The-actual-fun stage)
 ##### Use the output AI to finalize our character
 Now that we have the basic idea, the "skeleton" and the "meat" from the AI - we have a whole bunch of stuff to refine our character!
 You can still expand on some sections by having them refined.
-For example, a short character backstory story helps, about 200 words of simple prose about the main events in the character's life and how he ended up at the beginning of the RP with us.
+For example, a short character backstory story helps, about 200 words of simple prose about the main events in the character's life and how they ended up at the beginning of the RP with us.
 #
 - - -
 #